tdmidas/MediCareAI-frontend/README.md

 - **Heart rate monitoring**  through the camera using zero-crossing detection (based on light passing through your fingertip).
 - **Blood pressure**, **Sugar blood** and **BMI** value take from user input

-=> Synthesize all health information to evaluate the user's health status.
+=> Synthesize all health information to predict the user's health status with machine learning models.

-3. **Integrated Health Chatbot**: Offers various health chatbots fine-tuned on different health field datasets to help patients better understand their health conditions and receive advice.
+3. **Integrated AI Health Chatbot**: Offers various health chatbots fine-tuned on different health field datasets to help patients better understand their health conditions and receive advice.
 4. **Appointment Doctor**: Users can schedule appointments with doctors based on their availability and specialization.
 5. **Medical Blog Sharing**: Read helpful health blogs and able to comment on it.